 David Liss, MD, is an emergency medicine physician and medical toxicologist.
-He returns to the Washington University Division of Emergency Medicine and Section of Medical Toxicology as an Assistant Professor after spending a year at the University of Massachusetts.
+He returned to the Washington University Department of Emergency Medicine and Division of Medical Toxicology as an Assistant Professor after spending a year at the University of Massachusetts.
 Dr. Liss was the inaugural fellow of the Washington University Medical Toxicology Fellowship.
-He is a co-director of the Medical Toxicology and Addiction Medicine Clinic.
-Additionally, he is the course director for the medical student elective in medical toxicology and directs the emergency medicine resident, off-service resident, and pediatric emergency medicine fellow rotations in medical toxicology.
+He is the course director for the medical student elective in medical toxicology and directs the emergency medicine resident, off-service resident, and pediatric emergency medicine fellow rotations in medical toxicology.
 He is interested in drug screening and medication assisted opioid addiction treatment.
 Dr. Liss was accepted into ACMT’s ANTIDOTE Class of 2022.

 Tom Kibby, MD has joined the faculty to provide his expertise in Occupational Medicine.
 He has been the medical advisor for a multitude of large chemical companies in the area and he will be focused on the occupational aspects of medical toxicology.